Medically reviewed by Drugs.com. Last updated on Apr 17, 2019.

 Fluconazole: May increase the serum concentration of Sulfonylureas.
 Management: Seek alternatives when possible.
 If used together, monitor closely for increased effects of sulfonylureas if fluconazole is initiated/dose increased, or decreased effects if fluconazole is discontinued/dose decreased.
 Consider therapy modification

-GLP-1 Agonists: May enhance the hypoglycemic effect of Sulfonylureas.
+Glucagon-Like Peptide-1 Agonists: May enhance the hypoglycemic effect of Sulfonylureas.
 Management: Consider sulfonylurea dose reductions when used in combination with glucagon-like peptide-1 agonists.
-Avoid the use of lixisenatide in patients receiving both basal insulin and a sulfonylurea.
 Consider therapy modification

 Herbs (Hypoglycemic Properties): May enhance the hypoglycemic effect of Hypoglycemia-Associated Agents.
 Monitor therapy